apatsufas/homebridge-tapo-p100/README.md

 </p>

-# Homebridge Tapo P100 Platform Plugin
+# Homebridge Tapo Platform Plugin

 This is a Homebridge platform plugin for the TP-Link Tapo P100 Plugs and L510E, L530 Lightbulbs.

 Tested with:

 - Tapo P100 (EU)
+- Tapo L510E

 ## Installation